 The first example builds a new A4 portrait PDF with one page, and writes Hello in the default 12pt Times Roman font at the bottom left.
 The second does the same, but for every page of an existing PDF.

 Coordinates in a PDF file have the origin (0,0) at the bottom-left of the page.
+All units are in points (1/72 inch).

 18.2 Building and showing paths